Jan271001/Project2_Continuous_Control/README.md

 ### Variations

 This environment comes in two seperate variations.
-One with **1 Agent** and the other with **20 Agents** included.
+Including **1 Agent** and **20 Agents**.
 In order to fulfil this commission only one of them has to be solved.

 ### Solving the environment